-Radiographic testing is currently allowed for all structural integrity inspections.
-The decision to use the RT method for tank car inspections is at the discretion of the company responsible for performing or requiring the performance of nondestructive evaluation.
+Radiographic testing is currently permitted for all structural integrity inspections.
+The decision to use the RT method for tank car inspections is at the discretion of the car owner or company responsible for performing or requiring the performance of nondestructive evaluation.
 RT is allowed for all nozzles and welded attachments identified for structural integrity inspections in 49 CFR 180.509.(See NDE drawings for further details of allowed RT inspection areas.)
 Radiography is also used in manufacturing inspections of welds, joints and parent materials.

-Recommended Future Applications for Radiographic Testing in Tank Car Inspections
+Recommended Future Applications for Radiographic Testing in Tank Car Inspections discontinuities can be determined by using appropriate angles and orientations of the radiation source and proper radiographic film placement,

 Radiographic testing provides an NDT method to evaluate discontinuities that are surface and/or subsurface.
 The usefulness of radiography is it provides photographic proof of the presence and/or non-presence of discontinuities in an object.
-The location, size, and orientation of discontinuities can be determined by using appropriate angles and orientations of the radiation source and proper radiographic film placement,
+The location, size, and orientation of